poroping/terraform-provider-fortios/docs/data-sources/wirelesscontroller_wtpprofile.md

 The `platform` block contains:

-* `ddscan` - Enable/disable use of one radio for dedicated dual-band scanning to detect RF characterization and wireless threat management.
+* `ddscan` - Enable/disable use of one radio for dedicated full-band scanning to detect RF characterization and wireless threat management.
 * `mode` - Configure operation mode of 5G radios (default = single-5G).
 * `type` - WTP, FortiAP or AP platform type.
 There are built-in WTP profiles for all supported FortiAP models.
 You can select a built-in profile and customize it or create a new profile.
 * `radio_1` - Configuration options for radio 1.The structure of `radio_1` block is documented below.

 The `radio_1` block contains:

+* `80211d` - Enable/disable 802.11d countryie(default = enable).
 * `airtime_fairness` - Enable/disable airtime fairness (default = disable).
 * `amsdu` - Enable/disable 802.11n AMSDU support.
 AMSDU can improve performance if supported by your WiFi clients (default = enable).
 * `ap_handoff` - Enable/disable AP handoff of clients to other APs (default = disable).